 Arts and Culture In Squamish

 Squamish is a hub for arts and culture, where creators of all kinds incubate their craft.
-Home to renowned photographers and filmmakers, painters and potters, metal and wood workers, musicians and poets, brew masters and chefs, Squamish inspires a creative spirit that must be shared and appreciated.
+Home to renowned photographers and filmmakers, novelists, painters and potters, metal workers and carvers, musicians and poets, brewmasters and chefs, Squamish inspires a creative spirit that must be shared and appreciated.

 Although the British explorer Captain George Vancouver sailed into Howe Sound in 1792, the first non-native settlers did not arrive until 1888.
 A lot has changed in Squamish since then, but pieces of history remain throughout the Squamish Valley.
 Today Squamish has a diverse group of artists, artisans, historians and performers that weave a cultural mix into our adventurous and energetic recreational lifestyle.

 You can learn about Squamish's history first-hand at one of the indoor-outdoor museums.
 Visit Britannia Mine Museum to learn about the mining history that shaped our local landscape and visit the Railway Museum of British Columbia to discover how rail transportation forever changed the industrial side of Squamish.

 There are a number of events throughout the year that celebrate the diverse history and interests of the Squamish community.
 In the summer, Squamish Days Loggers Festival is an annual ritual and important reminder of Squamish's logging past.
 There are also yearly Pride Squamish events that celebrate diversity, queer culture and acceptance in the Sea to Sky.
 Each autumn there is a variety of Halloween, Oktoberfest and fall-themed events, or you might want to hop aboard the North Pole Express or check out the festive lights each Christmas season.
 You'll be surprised at the wonderful array of arts and culture events held here in Squamish.
 For more information on events, visit our Event Calendar.